 Trying to get the right finger size can be tricky and tempt you to go a little crazy, but don't worry!
 We've got a few tips and tricks for getting the best ring size for you.

 Note, we're happy to provide free ring sizing to our Plum couples.
-So read on and do your best, but don't fret if you need to make adjustments down the road.
+So read on and do your best, but don't fret if you need to make adjustments to any lab diamond engagement ring or wedding band down the road.

 HOW TO FIND MY RING SIZE